Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

 For (i) (Hadamard): in Hayward, Hadamard follows readily, as Hayward is a special CSS spacetime that also admits a timelike Killing vector, restoring the usual stationary framework (Appendix~\ref{sec:Hayward}).
 In Roberts, by contrast, establishing Hadamard is nontrivial because there is no timelike Killing vector and no general theorem that guarantees it.
 One can nevertheless obtain a Hadamard in/out state by exploiting the fact that Roberts asymptotically approaches Hayward: in the large-$r$ limit, the Klein-Gordon operator differs from its Hayward counterpart by terms that decay exponentially with all derivatives.
 Under this control, the asymptotically static machinery applies~\cite{Gerard:2016bbj}: the scattering map is tame, so pulling back the Hayward vacuum yields a Hadamard state on Roberts.
 Crucially, this hinges on special features of the Roberts-Hayward pair and does not automatically extend to generic self-similar critical spacetimes.
 The caveat is that in those broader settings, symplectic normalization or formal mode sums are insufficient to certify Hadamard without additional microlocal/regularity input.

-For (ii) and (iii), the paper links two distinct assumptions via arguments that can be misleading.
-It is argued that (ii) holds because the anti-symmetric part of the two-point function with $\Delta$ the advanced-retarded fundamental solution, is fixed by the geometry; since $\Delta$ transforms covariantly under the homothety, the anti-symmetric part is homothety-covariant.\footnote{Even (ii) is not automatic. $\Delta$ is unique for a fixed-background QFT when given a globally hyperbolic spacetime and no extra boundary conditions.
-But physical boundary conditions are indispensable, and the uniqueness and homothety-covariance of $\Delta$ is itself an assumption unless one verifies that the entire boundary-value problem is mapped into itself by the homothety.
-Homothety must preserve boundary conditions, causal orientation, covariance of the Klein-Gordon operator with its actual couplings, and most importantly, the regularity or flux conditions at similarity horizons, center and null infinity.
-These are not in general obvious as homothety is not an isometry.} One then infers (iii) by invoking positivity: the symmetric part would be ``bounded from below" by the anti-symmetric part and therefore must scale at least as strongly, so the full two-point function inherits the same weight, yielding the $e^{2T}$ scaling (up to finite/anomalous terms).
+For (ii) and (iii), it is helpful to keep conceptually distinct the geometric property of $i\Delta$ from symmetry requirements imposed on the state.
+Since $\Delta$ transforms covariantly under the homothety, one then infers (iii) by invoking positivity: the symmetric part would be ``bounded from below" by the anti-symmetric part and therefore must scale at least as strongly, so the full two-point function inherits the same weight, yielding the $e^{2T}$ scaling (up to finite/anomalous terms).
 On this basis, the structure in~\eqref{eq:selfsimilartensor} is presented as generic, with the suggestion that it is implausible for reasonable states to behave otherwise.

-However, this mixes two logically independent inputs and overstates what positivity yields.
+However, the step from (ii) to (iii) requires additional input beyond CCR and positivity.
 First, positivity is a statement about the quadratic form defined by the symmetric part of the two-point function; it is not a pointwise/distributional inequality tying the symmetric kernel to the commutator, and it does not fix a homothetic weight for the symmetric part.
-Second, CCR and positivity do not enforce homothety-covariance of the state: starting from any Hadamard state $W$, one can form $W'=W+\epsilon S$ with $S$ a smooth, real, symmetric bisolution that is ``not" homothety-covariant; for small $|\epsilon|$, $W'$ remains Hadamard and positive, while $i \Delta$ (and its homothety scaling) is unchanged.
-Thus (ii), which is a geometric statement about $i \Delta$ does not imply (iii), which is a symmetry of the state.
+Second, CCR and positivity do not enforce homothety-covariance of the state: starting from any Hadamard state $W$, one can form $W'=W+\epsilon S$ with $S$ a smooth, real, symmetric bisolution\footnote{Note that not every smooth $S$ will do: one needs a controlled $S$---e.g., its quadratic form is bounded with respect to the $W$-induced norm, or $W'$ is obtained via a small Bogoliubov transform.
+For the non-implication we are highlighting, however, it suffices to exhibit some nearby Hadamard state $W'$ that generically breaks homothety invariance while preserving positivity.
+Crucially, we do not require an unbounded $S$ (nor do we aim) to cancel the geometric $e^{2T}T V_{\mu \nu}$ in the argument presented here.} or that is ``not" homothety-covariant; for small $|\epsilon|$, $W'$ remains Hadamard and positive, while $i \Delta$ (and its homothety scaling) is unchanged.
+Thus, (iii) should therefore be viewed as an additional restriction on the class of states under consideration